The Succulent Plant Page goes to Families of Succulent Plants goes to

 A large genus with 99 species of compact mat and cushion-forming Mesembs from Namibia and South Africa.
 Most species were moved into this genus from Ruschia which they closely resemble and the genus is now somewhat heterogeneous in form.
 Antimima are mainly differentiated from Ruschia by the structure of their bowl-shaped fruits which have 5 locules and large closing bodies.
 The valves expand with the help of broad, irregularly-lobed expanding keels.

-The small leaves have a triangular cross section, typically with roughened surfaces covered in wax.
+The small succulent leaves have a triangular cross section, typically with roughened surfaces covered in wax.
 However, some species exhibit differentiation in leaf form with lower leaves forming a sheaf around the base of the later pair.
 The pink or purple or occasionally white flowers have a central cone of filamentous staminodes surrounding the yellow stamens.

 Antimima concinna